 "Artist" - a Musician or Group which has been booked for a gig through Encore.
 "Event" - the period of time when the Artist performs the Booking.
 "Net fee" - refers to the amount paid to an Artist after a gig inclusive of all performance fees and expenses.
 "Total quote" - refers to the total amount charged to the Client.

 Any booking verbally, electronically or in writing will be a legally binding contract subject to the following non-negotiable terms and conditions of booking:

-Confirming the booking
+Quoting and confirming the booking

 The booking is confirmed when the Artist clicks the ‘Accept’ button from their Bookings dashboard.